AVJdataminer/Notes/Work with Allyson.md

 ## 14JUL
+### For next time
-Discussed looking at a Lasso Regression
+- Discussed testing a Lasso Regression
+- Discussed testing a clustering method such as agglomerative or hierechical clustering as well.
-Looked at the Random Forest Regression feature importances Tried a rebuild with top 50 features, not any better performance.
+- Looked at the Random Forest Regression feature importances
+- Tried a rebuild with top 50 features, not any better performance.

 ### For next time [feature importances code](https://github.com/AVJdataminer/pathsun/blob/master/notebooks/Pathrise_DW_outdated.ipynb)